 2. How is assessment evidence gathered?

 Intentional, systematic data collection is the norm here at UA-PTC.
-Every program offered at UA-PTC contains within its Student Learning Assessment Planning Form information regarding how student learning data.
+Every program offered at UA-PTC collects and analyzes student learning data.
 This process should be developed by faculty teams and course leads and can be documented in Nuventive.
 This is then followed by a set of collectively derived procedures to be followed by the faculty team to review, score and analyze the data.
 Once this procedure has been completed, the faculty team takes time to reflect upon the results before drafting a report of findings along with their recommendations for improving instruction.

 3. What is done with collected assessment data?

 At the center of assessment is the improvement of student learning.
-This is accomplished at UA-PTC by having the faculty teams collectively analyze the data and reflect upon the results.
+This is accomplished at UA-PTC by having the faculty teams led by course leads collectively analyze the data and reflect upon the results.
 After reflection, a report of findings along with the team’s recommendations for improving instruction are drafted.
-These results are shared and discussed with the UA-PTC campus community in annual gatherings organized campus-wide and by discipline.
-At various phases of the Student Learning Assessment process, learning outcomes, methods and measures, results, and feedback are shared with different stakeholders as appropriate.
+These results are shared on the Assessment webpage and discussed with different stakeholders as appropriate.

-Results and recommendations will remain within each department and program.
-The reports will be shared with the Assessment Committee and evaluated using a common rubric.
+Results and recommendations will remain within each discipline, department and program.
+Program-level reports will be shared with the Assessment Committee and evaluated using a common rubric.
 The Assessment Coordinator will review all reports and produce an annual accountability report.

 1. What should a completed Student Learning Assessment Report of Results Form look like (format, length, content)?

-The Student Learning Assessment Report Form Template can be located on the Assessment Office Web page.
+Templates for all levels of assessment are located on the Assessment webpage.
 Download the template and follow the directions.
-In general, the report should include a program information, identify the learning outcomes selected for assessment (data collection, data analyses and reporting), and method(s) for measuring the learning outcomes (as per the Student Learning Assessment Planning Form).
+In general, the report should identify the learning outcomes selected for assessment (data collection, data analyses and reporting), and method(s) for measuring the learning.
 The report should include the results and recommendations for instructional improvements.